What can developers do with the Power BI API?

 |Authenticate to Power BI.||Authenticate to Power BI|

-The Power BI APIs still refer to app workspaces as groups.
-Any references to groups mean that you are working with app workspaces.
+The Power BI APIs still refer to workspaces as groups.
+Any references to groups mean that you are working with workspaces.

 Push data into Power BI

 You can use the Power BI API to push data into a dataset.
 This feature allows you to add a row to a table within a dataset.
-The new data can then be reflected in tiles on a dashboard and within visuals within your report.
+The new data is then reflected in tiles on a dashboard and within visuals within your report.

 More questions?
 Try asking the Power BI Community